EternalCodeTeam/Docs/docs/gitcheck/features.md

 - Lightweight and efficient
 - Supports Java 9 and above
 - Utilizes the GitHub API for retrieving release information
-- You can add your own implementation for another platform

 ## 💯 API Usage